nukopian/DBIx-Squirrel/README.md

 Such changes are additive and unobtrusive in nature, in most cases, resulting in additional calling forms rather than changes in outcome, or how the method is used.
-Unless a documented deviation from standard `DBI` behaviour exists, it may be assumed that the `DBI` documentation is still valid.
+Unless a documented deviation from standard `DBI` behaviour exists, it may be safely assumed that the `DBI` documentation still applies.

-Other parts of the `DBI` interface remain unaltered and are also accessible via `DBIx::Squirrel`.
+Other parts of the `DBI` interface remain unaltered, as well as being accessible via `DBIx::Squirrel`.

 ## DBIx::Squirrel Class Methods